-The TRUFORMA canine eACTH assay demonstrated high precision with a wide dynamic range, providing confidence in the reliability of eACTH results at the POC.
-The TRUFORMA canine eACTH assay's dynamic range allows the quantification of both high and low ACTH concentrations within the same assay, which is vital for diagnosing adrenal disease in canines.
-Rapid degradation of the eACTH molecule at increased temperatures makes reference lab measurements unreliable due to potential complications during shipping.
-The TRUFORMA eACTH assay provides a point of care test with strong agreement with reference lab methodologies.
-This allows for immediate and accurate sample analysis alleviating concerns with sample handling.
+The TRUFORMA eACTH assay demonstrated high precision with wide dynamic ranges, providing confidence in the reliability of eACTH results at the POC.
+The TRUFORMA eACTH assay's dynamic range allows the quantification of both high and low ACTH concentrations within the same assay, which is vital for diagnosing endocrine disorders.
+The availability of the TRUFORMA eACTH assay optimized for canine samples at the POC allows for immediate testing of samples without significant sample handling and shipping that can result in ACTH degradation.
 Additionally, having eACTH testing available at the POC for the first time will lead to timely diagnosis and immediate initiation of treatment.

-The TRUFORMA canine eACTH assay provides veterinarians with accurate and reliable diagnostic results at the POC, allowing for a more rapid and informed patient diagnosis, and improved treatment and client communication.
+The TRUFORMA eACTH assay provides veterinarians with accurate and reliable diagnostic results at the POC, allowing for a more rapid and informed patient diagnosis, and improved treatment and client communication.